-Pillar II
+Second Pillar

 Occupational pension plans are private and voluntary.
 This pillar exists for both employees and self-employed individuals.
 Employees can subscribe to occupational pension plans provided either by their employer (company pension plans) or by their sector of activity (sector pension plans).
-Within Pillar II, company pension plans have traditionally dominated as opposed to sector pension plans.
+Company pension plans are traditionally dominant in the second pillar in comparison to sector pension plans.
 Self-employed individuals can decide for themselves to take part in supplementary pension plans.